HomePricingTax ProfessionalsAppsContact UsBlog

 1. Enter your EIN to retrieve your organization's information stored in the IRS database.

-2. Review whether the information is correct and make changes if necessary.
+2. Review the information and make changes if necessary.

 3. Choose the tax year and transmit your Form 990-N (e-Postcard) to the IRS.